odelot/sor2_snes/README.md

 * the sprites are 64x64 - I am not using meta-sprites.
 It is not efficient memory wise.
 * there are inefficient piece of code all around
 * part of the program are in Portuguese.

+## Background Music

+The music was made for snes by Edson Leal -> more of his work https://soundcloud.com/edinhu/tracks